vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 This typically means that DNS glue records for `example.com` are not properly configured.
 Please check the section named [Unable to resolve DNS addresses](#unable-to-resolve-dns-addresses) above.

-If the DNS glue records are properly configured but still the DNS name for your Ingress resource does not resolve, it could mean that the NGINX ingress controller is not getting an IPv4 address.
-Th
+If the DNS glue records are properly configured but still the DNS name for your Ingress resource does not resolve, it could mean that the NGINX Ingress controller is not getting an IPv4 address.

-It could also mean that NGINX ingress controller hasn't got a public IPv4 address:
+It could also mean that NGINX Ingress controller hasn't got a public IPv4 address:

 ```bash
 $ kubectl --namespace=kubeprod get ing